 She sent some of her cloth options and I fell in love with this one at first sight.
 From then, it has been in every single trip with me, and it is the way I feel the safest carrying my valuables doesn’t matter where I am.
 I definitely would love to buy a few more of these someday.”

 Winter Jackets for Europe

-Of course, you can’t go without a jacket or winter coat when it comes to protection from the cold winds and low temperatures.
-But what are the qualities to look out for?
+Of course, another item that you can’t go without when packing for Europe in winter is a jacket or winter coat when it comes to protection from the cold winds and low temperatures.
+But, what are the qualities to look out for?